-I can't believe this is my first cookie recipe (Well, my, first cookie recipe.
-I did do a Gingerbread cookie recipe, but that's Isa's)!
-Anyway, if you're a fan of mine on Facebook, then you'll know that I hinted that I was going to be baking a family favorite cookie recipe!
+I can't believe this is my first cookie recipe If you're a fan of mine on Facebook, then you'll know that I hinted that I was going to be baking a family favorite cookie recipe!
 This has been one of my Dad's favorite desserts ever since he was little so I was so excited to make them.
 I remember eating these all the time at my grandma's house, warm and fresh from the oven!
 I can't wait to bring these over to his house for him to try!

 I'm pretty sure I made these way too big, but they still tasted really good!
 I was just trying to re-create them the way my grandma's did, but they were gigantic.
 At least I know to make them smaller for next time right?
 This recipe is easily doubled if you want to make 20-24 cookies.